git/git.github.io/rev_news/drafts/edition-117.md

 * How did you initially become interested in contributing to Git, and what motivated you to choose it as your GSoC project?

-  Before GSoC, I was quite familiar with the Linux ecosystem and it had been my primary OS for the majority of my college years.
+  Before GSoC, I was quite familiar with the Linux ecosystem, and it had been my primary OS for the majority of my college years.
 And during those times I felt Git was the most impactful project enabling the vastly collaborative Linux Desktop Ecosystem.
 So, I felt like contributing